dimichgh/trooba-book/book/transport-with-context.md

 The possible context carriers:

 - Cookies for web applications
-- Headers for service REStful applications
+- Headers for service RESTful applications and clients
-- Metadata for gRPC applications
+- Metadata for gRPC applications and clients

 Now we are going to implement an http transport and context for a RESTful service invocation.
 You can use this example as a base to implement a context for any other transport.